algorithm-helper/algorithm-helper/src/server/README.md

 #### Data

 For getting data for the actual application (i.e. categories, subcategories, topics).
+This is handled with `DataRouter`.

 - **URL**: `/data/categories`
   - **Description**: Gets all of the category data.